Hamilton (automobile company)

 The Hamilton Motors Company was founded in 1917 by Guy Hamilton, after his Grand Haven, Michigan Alter Motor Car Company went bankrupt.
 The company produced only one car, the Model A-14, which was a four-cylinder, 28 hp touring car with a 112 in wheelbase.
 He promised to make a six-cylinder car, but never did.

 In 1918, the H. A. Oswald Engineering Company tried to resurrect the Hamilton as the Oswald, but it failed.
 However, Hamilton's Alter truck was produced until 1921.

+Production figures Hamilton Motors Company trucks

+The pre-assigned serial numbers only indicate the maximum possible production quantity.